arangodb/docs/3.4/drivers/spring-data-reference-mapping-converter.md

 }
 ```

 For performance reasons `VPackSlice` should always be used within a converter.
-If your object is too complexe, you can also use `DBDocumentEntity` to simplify the mapping.
+If your object is too complex, you can also use `DBDocumentEntity` to simplify the mapping.